grafana/agent/docs/sources/flow/reference/components/loki.source.api.md

 # loki.source.api

-`loki.source.api` listens for HTTP requests containing Loki log entries and forwards them to other components capable of receiving log entries.
+`loki.source.api` receives log entries over HTTP and forwards them to other `loki.*` components.

-The HTTP API exposed is compatible with [Loki push API][loki-push-api], using Loki's `logproto` format.
-This means that other [`loki.write`][loki.write] components can be used as a client and send requests to `loki.source.api`.
-This enables Grafana Agents to send log entries over the network to other Grafana Agents.
+The HTTP API exposed is compatible with [Loki push API][loki-push-api] and the `logproto` format.
+This means that other [`loki.write`][loki.write] components can be used as a client and send requests to `loki.source.api` and enables using the Agent as a proxy for logs.

 [loki.write]: {{< relref "./loki.write.md" >}}
 [loki-push-api]: https://grafana.com/docs/loki/latest/api/#push-log-entries-to-loki